mattwigway/MyFirstFourStepModel/README.md

 ### Induced demand

-Four-step models are known for not doing well at estimating induced demand, and Baby's First Four Step Model is even worse—it does not consider induced demand at all.
+Four-step models are known for not doing well at estimating induced demand, and My First Four Step Model is even worse—it does not consider induced demand at all.

 ## References